athomasq/athomasq.github.io/categories/memos/2023-01-series-a-metrics.md

 *What it comes down to is an exercise in combining probabilities.*  If all these attributes (revenue, growth, efficiency, retention) are present simultaneously, it seems very likely that the startup has strong PMF-TAM-GTM; and conversely, if the startup doesn’t have strong PMF-TAM-GTM, it’s very unlikely that it can hit all those attributes simultaneously.

 Mind you, only the very best companies manage to hit everything perfectly.
-More often, “fundable” companies are good-to-great on 3-4 of these attributes and average-to-good on the others.
+More often, “fundable” companies are good-to-great on some of these attributes and average-to-good on the others.
 The VC’s job is to triangulate across all of these; your task as a founder is to make sure you satisfy that triangulation.
 The next section explains how.

 <br/>